fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 The Icinga Web 2 page can be opened either inside the GuestOS or outside the HostOS with network bridge enabled.
 It's recommended to open the Icinga Web 2 page from the HostOS.
 </aside>

-To access the setup wizard, use the address, http://<icinga-server-ip-address>/icingaweb2/setup:
+To access the setup wizard, use the address `http://<icinga-server-ip-address>/icingaweb2/setup`

 ![Icinga Web 2 Wizard](./img/biti-ipm-icinga-installation-wizard-1.png)